-The OMG UML specification (UML Superstructure Specification, v2.1.1, p.
-182) states:
+The OMG Unified Modeling Language specification, (v2.5.1, p.
+230) states:

-A Port is a property of a classifier that specifies a distinct interaction point between that classifier and its environment or between the (behavior of the) classifier and its internal parts.
-Ports are connected to properties of the classifier by connectors through which requests can be made to invoke the behavioral features of a classifier.
-A Port may specify the services a classifier provides (offers) to its environment as well as the services that a classifier expects (requires) of its environment.
+A Port is a property of an EncapsulatedClassifier that specifies a distinct interaction point between that EncapsulatedClassifier and its environment or between the (behavior of the) EncapsulatedClassifier and its internal parts.
+Ports are connected to Properties of the EncapsulatedClassifier by Connectors through which requests can be made to invoke BehavioralFeatures.
+A Port may specify the services an EncapsulatedClassifier provides (offers) to its environment as well as the services that an EncapsulatedClassifier expects (requires) of its environment.
+A Port may have an associated ProtocolStateMachine.